ipdev99/mModule_iYTv/README.md

 ### Credits
 - The Android Community and everyone who has helped me learn through the years.
-- Team Vanced for [_YouTube Vanced Edition_](https://forum.xda-developers.com/android/apps-games/app-youtube-vanced-edition-t3758757) and the new root install method.
+- Team Vanced for all things Vanced.
 - John Wu (@topjohnwu) for all things Magisk.